 - Other agencies involved with the child including the Youth Offending Team or third sector organisations;

-- Professionals involved with the parents or other family members e.g. Family Support Services, Adult Mental Health Services, Substance Misuse Services, Domestic Abuse Advisors, Adult Offenders Services i.e. National Probation Service and Community Rehabilitation Companies (CRCs), GP's;
+- Practitioners involved with the parents or other family members e.g. Family Support Services, Adult Mental Health Services, Substance Misuse Services, Domestic Abuse Advisors, Adult Offenders Services i.e. National Probation Service, GP's;

-- Professionals with expertise in the particular type of harm suffered by the child or in the child's particular condition e.g. a disability or long term illness;
+- Practitioners with expertise in the particular type of harm suffered by the child or in the child's particular condition e.g. a disability or long term illness;

 - Those involved in investigations: